EddieNguyen2012/cs185c_fall2024/project/README.md

 ### Step 1: Create the Model Files
 Several input files need to be created to run the model.
 Generate the following list of files using the notebooks indicated in paratheses:
-- Model Grid (notebooks/Creating the Model Grid.ipynb)
+- Model Grid (Creating the Model Grid.ipynb)
-- Bathymetry (notebooks/Creating the Bathymetry.ipynb)
+- Bathymetry (Creating the Bathymetry.ipynb)
-- Initial Conditions (notebooks/Creating the Initial Conditions.ipynb)
+- Initial Conditions (Creating the Initial Conditions.ipynb)
-- External Forcing Conditions (notebooks/Creating the External Forcing Conditions.ipynb)
+- External Forcing Conditions (Creating the External Forcing Conditions.ipynb)
-- Boundary Conditions (notebooks/Creating the Boundary Conditions.ipynb)
-The model files should be placed into the  `input` directory.
+- Boundary Conditions (Creating the Boundary Conditions.ipynb) The model files should be placed into the  `input` directory.

 ### Step 2: Add files to the computing cluster